-Considering FUE or FUT surgery?
-It’s important to know whether you’re the right age for a hair transplant.
+If you are considering FUE or FUT hair transplant surgery, then it’s important to know whether you’re the right age for a hair transplant.

 Getting a hair transplant too young (or too old) can damage your chances of successful hair restoration, so finding out the best age for a hair transplant is critical if you’re losing hair.